 Tom embarked on his first solo tour last autumn which sold phenomenally resulting in the tour being extended with another seventy-plus dates.

-At just twenty-one years old, Tom Lucy is one of the youngest comedians working professionally on the UK circuit.
-Tom’s first stand up gig was at the tender age of sixteen, he now performs regularly for some of the UK’s top clubs including The Glee Clubs, The Stand and this year became the youngest professional comedian to play weekends at London’s legendary Comedy Store.
+At just twenty-two years old, Tom Lucy is one of the youngest professional comedians on the circuit.
+Tom's first stand up gig was at the tender age of sixteen, and he now performs regularly for the UK's top clubs including The Glee Clubs, The Stand, Komedia, and aged nineteen became the youngest ever comedian to play weekends for The Comedy Store.

 Join Jimbo, Iain Macintosh, Producer Ben and other voices from the new chart-topping podcast for their first live shows in their new team colours.
 There are puns, there is punditry, there’s reminisces about Gazetta Football Italia - and much much more.

 We began the Totally World Tour in Birmingham on 8th November 2017.
 A few weeks later, on 29th November, we were in London, joined on stage by the comedian Kevin Bridges.

 Next up was Dublin on 19th March 2018.
 Jimbo was joined by James Horncastle, Julien Laurens and Pat Nevin - with an exclusive DJ set.

 RUSSELL KANE COMES TO LONDON’S HAMMERSMITH APOLLO WITH PRE-SALE TICKETS AVAILABLE TUESDAY

 10 Nov 2018